jamie2210/C1_MS2_DCG/README.md

 #### Site User (General)
 1. I want to easily understand the rules of each game.
 2. I want to easily navigate to my chosen game.
-3. I want the games to be fun, enjoyable and easy to understand.
+3. I want the games to be fun, enjoyable, and easy to understand.
 4. I want to know how I did at the end of each game.
 5. I want a means to contact the developer and have confirmation the message has been sent.